At this time, the Python Software Foundation is not accepting new fiscal sponsoree requests.

 Pallets develops and supports Flask, Jinja, Werkzeug, Click, and other Python libraries.
 These libraries power applications of all sizes around the world and are downloaded millions of times each month.
 Despite their popularity, the projects are primarily maintained by only a few developers.
-You can support Pallets goal to grow the community and to create a sustainable group of contributors and users.
+You can support Pallets' goal by donating via the PSF or Github Sponsors to grow the community and to create a sustainable group of contributors and users.

 PhillyPUG, the Philadelphia Python Users' Group, has 3,200 members growing at a rate of one new member per day.
 The group holds regular events including project nights, lectures, lightning talks, and workshops to attract all levels of programmers from novices to experts.
 Your contribution helps support the cost of these events, including event space, refreshments, and other logistical expenses.

 PuPPy, the Puget Sound Programming Python Group, is a fun and friendly user group dedicated to proliferating a diverse and talented Python community in the Puget Sound region.
 The group is devoted to exploring Python-based programming knowledge, embracing new and experienced members from all walks of life, and helping those members to achieve their professional goals.
 Consider supporting PuPPy!

 PyCascades is a regional Python conference that moves between Vancouver, Seattle, and Portland.
 PyCascades is a two-day, single-track Python conference that celebrates and brings together the Pacific Northwest Python developer and user community.
 Your donation helps reduce the cost of future conferences, including providing travel grants.

 PyBeach is an annual one-day, single-track event, with a main talks track, open source sprints, “hallway track” space, and an expo hall.
 Members of the Python communities in the Los Angeles area welcome Python professionals, enthusiasts, and students to join us.
 It is a welcoming, volunteer-run, community-driven event with the mission to educate and connect its attendees to one another, and promote Python within the local technology community.
 Your donation will help reduce the cost of the conference and support future conferences.